aaronbrezel/recommenado/README.md

 We use the [Tornado web framework](https://www.tornadoweb.org/en/stable/index.html) so we would like you to create a Tornado web app that implements a simple RESTful article recommendation API.

 In this repo, you'll find a starter Python module (tornadoserver.py) and a csv file (articlesembeds.csv) that contains a small article “database”.
 Please build on the module as much as you’d like, including modifying it and/or creating additional modules.

-You are welcome and encouraged to use additional libraries as necessary.
+You’ll need the tornado and asyncio libraries and you are welcome and encouraged to use additional libraries as necessary.

 The article “database” contains essentially two columns:
 - Article ID